pachyderm/docs/content/latest/how-tos/developer-workflow/push-images-flag.md

 1. Pushes the Docker image, with the tag, to your registry
 1. Updates the image tag in the pipeline spec json (on the fly) to match the new image
-1. Submits the updated pipeline to the Pachyderm cluster
+1. Submits the updated pipeline to the MLDM cluster

 The usage of the flag is shown below: